Particular/docs.particular.net/nservicebus/messaging/send-a-message.md

 ## Dispatching a message immediately

-While its usually best to let NServiceBus [handle exceptions for you](/nservicebus/errors), there are some scenarios where messages might need to be sent regardless of if the message handler succeeds or not.
+While its usually best to let NServiceBus [handle all exceptions](/nservicebus/errors), there are some scenarios where messages might need to be sent regardless of if the message handler succeeds or not.
 For example, sending a reply notifying that there was a problem with processing the message.

 To request immediate dispatch use the following syntax: